BTCPrince/KeyHunt_Cuda2_11.2/README.md

 _Hunt for Bitcoin private keys._
 ## This is a experimental project & right now going through a lot of changes, so bugs and errors can appears.

-it's is a modified version of [KeyHunt-Cuda](https://github.com/kanhavishva/KeyHunt-Cuda/).
+This is a modified version of VanitySearch by [JeanLucPons](https://github.com/JeanLucPons/VanitySearch/).

-## Changes
-- Removed endomorphism and curve symmetry.

 # Usage